 i.
 Identification of the contract, or contracts, with a customer - The Company contracts with its customers through order forms, which are governed by master sales agreements.
 The Company determines it has a contract with a customer when the contract is approved, each party's rights regarding the products or services to be transferred is identified, the payment terms for the services can be identified, the Company has determined the customer has the ability and intent to pay and the contract has commercial substance.
-The Company applies judgment in determining the customer's ability and intent to pay, which is based on a variety of factors, including the customer.
-At contract inception, the Company evaluates whether two or more contracts should be combined and accounted for as a single contract and whether the combined or single contract includes more than one performance obligation.
+The Company applies judgment in determining the customer's ability and intent to pay, which is based on a variety of factors, including the customer's historical payment experience or, in the case of a new customer, credit, reputation and financial or other information pertaining to the customer.
+At contract and whether the combined or single contract includes more than one performance obligation.
 The Company has concluded that its contracts with customers do not contain warranties that give rise to a separate performance obligation.